Der-Zauberer/ServerSystemPlugin/README.md

 `damage` players cant take damage from any source, if this is false<br>
 `hunger` if this is false, player do not have to eat<br>
 `explotion` explotions can not make damage to blocks, if this is false<br>
-`deathmessage` no chat message about a player death will appear, if you disable the deathmessage<br> `gamemode` the player will set in this gamemode, if the join to the world for the first time<br>
+`deathmessage` on chat message about a player death will appear, if you disable the deathmessage<br> `gamemode` the player will set in this gamemode, if the join to the world for the first time<br>

 ```json